wrong-commit/ansible-aws-deployment/README.md

-[x] Create production ready AMI from automated EC2 build server [x] Detect when EC2 is ready and application has built/started using ELB Target Groups [x] Setup and deploy PROD/UAT environments from one Playbook [x] Do not use envsubst to populate docker-compose.
+[x] Create production ready AMI from automated EC2 build server [x] Detect when EC2 is ready and application has built/started using ELB Target Groups [x] Setup and deploy PROD/UAT environments from one Playbook [x] Create DB for UAT/PROD environments during application deploy [x] Configure EC2 autoscaling using ASG rules
+[ ] Automatically rollback failed deployments to UAT and PROD - require CloudWatch alarm to detect application not up.
+Currently using ELB TG UnhealthyStateRouting metric alarms too quickly and triggers a rollback while the VM boots
+[x] Do not use envsubst to populate docker-compose.
 Use AWS Secrets Manager [x] Update AusPohzt project to source application secrets from AWS Secrets Manager [ ] Anisble Production Blue/Green Deployment for latest AMI